 I don’t recall much about that previous trip, other than feeling uncomfortable about being there.
 My father was still alive at the time, and understandably, he believed it to be unsafe – for all of us – and I suppose I picked up on that sense of danger and unease.

-The German state had in any case made my family stateless: we had no country to go back to – no citizenship, no family members, no home.
-We would still be stateless today if Britain hadn’t taken in my father after seven years of residence, including his wartime service digging ditches with the Pioneer Corps and taking x-rays with the Royal Army Medical Corps.
+The National Socialist German state had in any case made my family stateless: we had no country to go back to – no citizenship, no family members, no home.
+We would still be stateless today if Britain hadn’t taken in my father after seven years of residence, including his wartime service digging ditches with the Pioneer Corps, and taking x-rays with the Royal Army Medical Corps.

 In Germany, there was nothing left for us to go back to, or for.